Workplace health is no piece of cake, but rethinking office cake offers employers an opportunity

 - 95% of respondents said the ideal frequency for office cake was once a week or less; 41% said once a month

-- Opinion and behaviour related to office cake is significantly influenced by age and gender
+- Opinion and behaviour related to office cake is statistically significantly influenced by age and gender

 - People value the social, morale-boosting effects of office cake but recognise negative consequences such as weight gain, difficulty eating healthily at work and difficulty sticking to a diet.

-Among other things, this data suggests it is feasible to rethink office cake to achieve a healthier, more productive balance between the social benefits and health risks without anyone feeling deprived.
+Among other things, these data suggest it is feasible to rethink office cake to achieve a healthier, more productive balance between the social benefits and health risks without anyone feeling deprived.